Sick leave is accrued by all monthly-paid professional staff, and may be used in accordance with the UW Professional Staff Program.

 Professional staff employees do not accrue any sick leave hours during any calendar month in which they are on leave without pay status for more than ten (10) working days, including holidays.

 A professional staff employee's sick leave balance will transfer with the employee when moving from a staff position in one department to another department within the University.
 The sick leave balance may also transfer when the employee moves without a break in service to a staff position at another state agency, institution of higher education, or educational service district depending on the specific terms of the new appointment.

 Sick Leave Accrual upon Converting from Faculty to Professional Staff

 Faculty with at least eight years of University service who convert to professional staff receive 480 hours of sick leave less any sick leave taken during the faculty appointment's last academic year.
 If the faculty appointment was less than full time, the sick leave balance is prorated.
-Faculty having less than eight years of service receive a prorated balance as determined by the Human Resources Operations Office.
+Faculty having less than eight years of service will receive a prorated sick leave balance as determined by the Human Resources Operations Office.

 Leave considerations for Cyclic Year Positions